Your EAM software ROI depends on one thing: whether anyone uses it.

 How much SAP training do technicians need?
 If the answer is "we recommend a two-day training course," the UX is too complex.
 Technicians should be able to open the app and start working.

 What happens when you scale?
-Performance with 50 users and 1,000 assets is not the same as 500 users and 100,000 assets.
+Performance with 50 users and 1,000 assets is not the same as 1,000 users and 100,000 assets.
 Ask what happens to load times and sync reliability at your actual scale.
+If a technician tries to open a work order app and it doesn't work or is slow to sync, then they will eventually give up and revert to tried and true methods of getting work done.

 What drives 85% adoption at Arkyn.